maitreyakv/aav-sim/README.md

 ## Introduction

 This software is for simulating model predictive control of systems.
-In particular, this was developed for simulating a controller quad-copter that autonomously navigates a field of obstacles
+In particular, this was developed for simulating a quad-copter that autonomously navigates a field of obstacles

 NOTE: This is currently a work in progress.
 As of 3/11/2020, the software has been demonstrated to navigate a quadcopter between two waypoints while avoiding a sphere between the waypoints (see gif below).